swgpu/SWGPU/README.md

 # npm run dev
 ```
 Let's go, start your new project !
-We've created a build-in boilerplate folder in `src/play`.
+We've created a built-in boilerplate in the `src/play` folder.
-Go in it and start to write in the `play_screen` file !
+Go in it and start your writing in the `play_screen` file !
 For running your game go to `http://localhost:5173/` and select the "Play" button.
 Have fun !